reaylabs/RLArduinoSerial/README.md

 # RLArduinoSerial
-Non-blocking serial class.

-To install this library, download the .zip file and move the decompressed folder to Documents/Arduino/libraries/.

-## Description
 The RLArduinoSerial class implements a non-blocking serial read function.
 Whenever one of the Available functions is called, all characters in the Arduino Serial input buffer will be read into an internal buffer.
 When